 Emojis are everywhere in texting, social media, memes, and advertising.
-They’ve gained such a large cultural presence that an emoji movie is even in the works, and Chevrolet put out a press release written with emojis, which was later translated into English.
+They’ve gained such a large cultural presence that there is even an emoji movie, and Chevrolet put out a press release written with emojis, which was later translated into English.

 Emojis have fully saturated our culture.
 And some observers now look at emojis as a complete, if simplified, language which users employ to connote humor, emotion, universal and local concepts, and much more.
 Will emojis continue to grow in prominence in the future, and will its language grow as well?